TalTech-IVAR-Lab/ubuntu-desktop-docker/docs/INSTALLING_NVIDIA_CONTAINER_RUNTIME.md

 # Installing Nvidia Container Runtime

 If your host machine has an Nvidia GPU and you want to use it for [hardware graphics acceleration][docs_advanced_usage] inside your container, you will have to install [Nvidia container runtime][nvidia_container_runtime_github] on the host.

 We will not cover all the installation steps in this documentation, because Nvidia provides an [extensive official guide][nvidia_container_runtime_installation] on the subject matter, so please follow it to install the software.
 However, here are some tips which may be useful during the installation process:

-- Before you can install the [runtime][nvidia_container_runtime_github], [install Docker][docs_installing_docker] and [Nvidia driver][nvidia_driver] on your host machine.
+- Before you can install the runtime, [install Docker][docs_installing_docker] and [Nvidia driver][nvidia_driver] on your host machine.

 - If you have [Docker Desktop][docker_desktop] installed on the host, your [Nvidia container runtime][nvidia_container_runtime_github] installation may not work after completing the [guide][nvidia_container_runtime_installation], complaining that runtime cannot be found.
 This happens because Docker Desktop overrides [Docker’s default configuration file (_daemon.json_)][docker_configuration_file], and that file is not updated automatically during the installation.
 To make Docker see the new Nvidia runtime, you have to add this runtime in Docker Desktop’s settings (highlighted text):